kahlow/YTC-Dev-PreCourse/logic/logic.md

 ##NOT

-'Not' is the opposite of the expression.
+`NOT` is the opposite of the expression.

 Let's look at this: